 - mild burning

-It’s considered to be a painful procedure, so you may be given a regional anesthetic or go under general anesthesia.
+It’s considered to be a painful procedure, so you may be given a local anesthetic or go under general anesthesia.

 Side effects include: